wework/ray/README.md

 Releases are automatically created when a commit is merged into master.
 Circle CI will kick off a job, bump the version and publish to the npm registry.

-If a manual release needs to be made, make sure you have a `GH_TOKEN`, a GitHub personal access token with write acccess to wework/ray.
+If a manual release needs to be made, make sure you have a `GH_TOKEN`, a GitHub personal access token with write access to wework/ray.
 Also, you will need an `.npmrc` with the contents `//registry.npmjs.org/:_authToken=${NPM_TOKEN}`, where `NPM_TOKEN` is an NPM access token with write access to the WeWork organization.
 Then run:

 ```bash
 $ yarn install